 'Beautiful' - Fiona Doherty, Belfast.

-'Ihe book is a ripper!
+'The book is a ripper!
 It has pride of place in my lounge room!
-I love it' - Justin Bock, Australia
+I love it' - Justin Bock, Australia.

 'The book is a good book, conceived and executed professionally, in a spirit of service to the Irish people.
+It makes me want to visit those beautiful, simple warm places that express Ireland so well.
 Well done to all concerned'' - Ronan Sheehan, Dublin.